Sankarshan-T/cpsh/README.md

 - **exit**: To exit the application

 ## How to install:
-- Go to the releases page here, and download the latest 'Release.zip' file file.
+- Go to the releases page here, and download the latest cpsh.exe file.
-- Extract the zip file,
 - Run the exe file normally, and CPSH opens in your terminal.
 - Read the commands and try them out!